Pascal-Schmidt/marine/README.md

 - map.R file
 - plot.R file (only in bootstrap version)

+To run the applications, only a data folder is needed in the `bootstrap` folder and `shiny.semantic` folder with a csv file of the ships data.

 ### Data Cleaning

 I used the `geosphere` package and the `distHaversine()` function to calculate the distance between two lat and lon data pairs.
 The calculations were done before, not within the application, and the results were saved in a column, `distance_traveled`.